Conformal prediction beyond exchangeability: Background and related work

-\paragraph{General nonconformity scores.} In the exchangeable setting, conformal prediction (both split and full) was initially proposed more generally in terms of ``nonconformity scores'' $\widehat{S}(X_i,Y_i)$, where $\widehat{S}$ is a fitted function that measure the extent to which a data point $(X_i,Y_i)$ is unusual relative to a training data set \citep{vovk2005algorithmic}.
-For simplicity, so far we have only presented the most commonly used nonconformity score, which is the residual from the fitted model:
+In the exchangeable setting, conformal prediction (both split and full) was initially proposed in terms of ``nonconformity scores'' \smash{$\widehat{S}(X_i,Y_i)$}, where \smash{$\widehat{S}$} is a fitted function that measure the extent to which a data point $(X_i,Y_i)$ is unusual relative to a training data set \citep{vovk2005algorithmic} (whose dependence we make implicit in the notation).
+For simplicity, so far we have only presented the most commonly used nonconformity score, which is the residual from the fitted model

-and will also define our new methods with this particular choice of score.
-In many settings, other nonconformity scores are more effective---for example, \cite{romano2019conformalized,kivaranovic2020adaptive} propose scores based on quantile regression.
-Our proposed non-exchangeable conformal prediction procedures can also be extended to allow for general nonconformity scores---we will return to this generalization in Appendix~\ref{app:general_scores}.
+(where \smash{$\muh$} is pre-trained for split conformal, and \smash{$\muh = \alg((X_j,Y_j): j\in[n+1])$} for full conformal).
+We will also present our new methods with this particular form of score.
+In many settings, other nonconformity scores can be more effective---for example, \cite{romano2019conformalized,kivaranovic2020adaptive} propose scores based on quantile regression that often lead to tighter prediction intervals in practice.
+Our proposed nonexchangeable conformal prediction procedures can also be extended to allow for general nonconformity scores---we will return to this generalization in Appendix~\ref{app:general_scores}.